UPPMAX/naiss_intro_python/docs/index.md

-# Welcome to the NAISS Intro to Python course
+# Welcome to the NAISS Intro to Python for HPC course

 ![The NAISS logo](logo/naiss_logo_inverted.png)